Helping Your Pet Through Grief and Loss: A Practical Guide

 Gently encourage — but don't force — activities they previously enjoyed:

-- New puzzle toys to engage their mind
+- New puzzle toys to engage their mind without physical demands

-- Safe socialization with other friendly pets
+- Safe, calm socialization with other friendly pets they know well

 Allow Natural Processing

 Don't rush to remove all traces of the lost companion.
 Let your pet sniff items belonging to the deceased.
 Some behaviorists believe this helps pets understand what happened rather than being confused by a sudden, unexplained disappearance.
+Give them time to process at their own pace.

 Consider a New Companion — Carefully

-When to Seek Help
+When to Seek Professional Help

 Consult your veterinarian if your pet: